grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/999 Troubleshooting.md

 **How do I change the organization to fix this?**

-If you run tests from the web interface, use the User Menue to select a project within the desired organization.
+If you run tests from the web interface, use the user menu to select a project within the desired organization.

 ![Select a project](images/Troubleshooting/k6-project-dashboard.png)